Overlay

 How inflation could hurt your savings

-The value of investments can fall as well as rise, and you may not get back the full amount you invest.
+Over longer periods of time (five years or more), investments such as stocks, shares and funds have the potential to give you higher returns compared to cash savings.
+But the value of investments can fall as well as rise.
+There is a chance you may get back less than you put in.
 Eligibility criteria, fees and charges apply.
 Past performance is not an indicator of future performance and should not be relied on as such.

 How you could keep rising prices at bay